 But before I begin, you already know the trend going on YouTube, where many people are giving reactions to different videos like movie trailers, short stories, music videos, etc.

 As it is becoming popular day by day, many people would like to start their reaction channels.
 But the problem is, they do not know how it is made.

-If you are too in the same boat, this guide will teach you how to make reaction videos using Vegas Pro software.
+If you are too in the same boat, this guide will teach you how to make reaction videos in three ways.
 So, without wasting much time, let’s get into the business.

 What is Reaction Videos?